Beef-up Your Acting Résumé with Training, Not Lies!

-Worse, you have now stained your reputation, a stain that could linger throughout your career.
-Besides, even if you are able to get away with lying on your acting resume, your lack of experience will eventually reveal itself.
+Even worse, you have now stained your reputation, a stain that could linger throughout your career.
+Besides, even if you are able to get away with lying on your acting résumé, your lack of experience will eventually reveal itself.

-And, when you’re done with this training, you might still have a resume that indicates you have little-to-no acting credits.
-But your resume will also indicate that you are well-trained and ready to begin earning those acting credits!
+And, when you’re done with this training, you might still have a résumé that indicates you have little-to-no acting credits.
+But your résumé will also indicate that you are a well-trained, hard-working, serious actor who is now ready to begin earning those acting credits!